bengolder/s096/lecture1/notes.md

 ## Header files

-Theyu aren't supposed ot have full decalrations of functions.
+They aren't supposed ot have full decalrations of functions.